EoflaOE/Kernel-Simulator/README.md

 - It can only be Console at the moment, while we are developing a GUI for this simulator.

-- The version of Firefox was old and so we cannot upload binary into release page.
-You have to build from source to use, or use an [archive](https://github.com/EoflaOE/Kernel-Simulator/tree/archive/bin/WindowsAndLinux), Because the machine that we're developing and building on doesn't have SSE2 support on our build CPU, **AMD Athlon XP 1500+**.
-To download, use above link.
+- We took out Windows XP support in favor of NuGet and .NET Framework 4.6.1.

 ## |-----+--> _Prerequisites_ <--+-----|

 1. For Windows systems

-- Windows XP or higher (Kernel Simulator is planned to use .NET Framework 4.7 or higher to optimize usage for Windows 10 systems, etc.)
+- Windows 7 or higher

+- Microsoft .NET Framework 4.6.1 or higher
-- [Microsoft .NET Framework 4.0](https://download.microsoft.com/download/1/B/E/1BE39E79-7E39-46A3-96FF-047F95396215/dotNetFx40_Full_setup.exe) or higher is **important and required** for Kernel Simulator to work fully.
-If you have Windows 8 or later, you might already have this version of Microsoft .NET Framework 4.0.

 2. For Unix systems

 - Any Unix system that contains the latest version of [Mono Runtime](http://www.mono-project.com/docs/about-mono/languages/visualbasic/).
-MonoDevelop is required to build from source.
+MonoDevelop(32-bit or 64-bit)/JetBrains Rider(64-bit) is required to build from source.

-- MadMilkman DLL or installed library (DLL tested)

 ## |-----+--> _Build Instructions_ <--+-----|

 - For Windows systems

-1. Install [Microsoft Visual Basic Express 2010](https://visual-basic-express.soft32.com/old-version/386190/2010.express/) or Visual Studio 2010, or higher.
+1. Install Microsoft Visual Studio 2017, or higher.

-2. After installation, extract the source code, and open Microsoft Visual Basic / Studio 2010, and click on **Open Project...**
+2. After installation, extract the source code, open VS2017, and click on **Open Project...**

 3. Go to the source directory, and double-click the solution file